Scalingo/sand/README.md

 ### With Docker

-On each server which should be part of a network the sand-id MUST be defined, as it should be common to all nodes running the network and docker is not returning the internal ID, so the knowledge has to be external from docker
+On each server which should be part of a network the sand-id MUST be defined, as it should be common to all nodes running the network and docker is not returning the internal ID, so the knowledge has to be external from Docker.

 Create the SAND network with: